Attorney general may have exceeded power in death penalty prosecution

 Lane is among several members of the criminal defense community who say the unit’s involvement and zeal in capital cases need to be questioned.

-“What you have here is the DOC-paid players from the AG’s death squad coming in and pressuring the local DAs into seeking the death penalty in order to justify their own existence.”
+“What you have here is the state-paid players from the AG’s death squad coming in and pressuring the local DAs into seeking the death penalty in order to justify their own existence.”

 Like this story?
 Steal it!
 Feel free to republish it in part or in full, just please give credit to The Colorado Independent and add a link to the original.